supermartian/cchat-server/protocol_specification.md

 When this message comes to the client, it always indicates that current key is invalid.
 Clients should stop sending message in this situation.

+If changesecret is set to be true, the client then MUST change its secret to a different one, then use the new secret to compute the intermediate.

     {
         ver: 1,